 Any country that has had to defend itself against invaders long before the invention of guns and technology knows the importance of combat skills.
-For the Thai people, it is Muay Thai – the martial art of Thailand, that they take enormous pride in.
+For the Thai people, they take enormous pride in Muay Thai – the martial art of Thailand.
 Muay Thai, which can be traced back to the 16th century, has many legends, and as far as legends go, the Thai people hold Nai Khanom Tom as dearly as Muay Thai itself.
-They even have a Nai Khanom Tom Day, which is quite enthusiastically celebrated all across Thailand.
+They even have a Nai Khanom Tom Day, which is widely celebrated throughout Thailand.

 For those wondering who Nai Khanom Tom is, he is a common name in Thai households, especially among serious Muay Thai practitioners.
-However, an outsider will need to know a bit of history about Thailand & Muay Thai to know about this legendary historical character.
+However, an outsider will need to know some history about Thailand & Muay Thai to know about this legendary historical character.

-Of course, I’m assuming you are familiar with Muay Thai, a martial art from the Asian sub-continent that has gained a lot of popularity in recent times.
-Especially since UFC became popular among martial arts fans, seeing that many UFC/MMA fighters use Muay Thai for their stand up game.
+Of course, I’m assuming you are familiar with Muay Thai, a martial art from the Asian sub-continent that has recently gained much popularity.
+Especially since UFC became popular among martial arts fans, seeing that many UFC/MMA fighters use Muay Thai for their stand-up game.
 For those who are unaware, here’s a bit of insight into this highly effective martial art.

 Muay Thai – The Deadly Thai Boxing Martial Art

 Muay Thai is the “art of eight limbs”, where, unlike most other martial arts, it uses both the elbows and knees to attack and use the arms and feet.
-By undergoing rigorous training, the Muay Thai fighters condition their forearms and shin to act as shields.
-They train almost every day for hours, throwing thousands of kicks and punches to master it.
+The Muay Thai fighters condition their forearms and shin to act as shields by undergoing rigorous training.
+They train almost daily for hours, throwing thousands of kicks and punches to master it.

 As you can imagine, Muay Thai training is no walk in the park.
-It is an extremely intense training routine.
-But, of course, the result is totally worth all the effort if learning combat art is your goal.
-Actually, not just as a combat art, but from a physical and mental point of view, there are many benefits of Muay Thai.
+It is a highly intense training routine.
+But, of course, the result is worth all the effort if learning combat art is your goal.
+Actually, not just as a combat art, but from a physical and mental point of view, Muay Thai has many benefits.